wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 ```

 When you run the console application, you should see a list of 5 product names for a new
 line of shoes printed to the console.

-To be honest, it doesn't make a lot of sense to generate names for shoes, but it's a
-good start to understand how to use the kernel in your application.
-We'll get to see a
+We'll get to see a lot more prompts and kernel
-lot more prompts and kernel interactions in the next chapter when we cover
+interactions in the next chapter when we cover prompt engineering.
+So consider this your
-prompt engineering.
+very first steps into the world of LLM-based applications.

 ## Summary